Skip to content

 currentUser: CurrentUser | nullCached user profile from initialize().
 Use for sync access to user info (id, email, name, etc.).
 Returns null before initialize() is called.

-getCurrentUser(): Promise<CurrentUser>Fetch fresh user profile from server (id, email, name, slug, plan, creditsBalance, totalCreditsUsed, createdAt, lastActivity, processedAt, storage)
+getCurrentUser(): Promise<CurrentUser>Fetch fresh user profile from server (id, email, name, photoUrl, slug, plan, creditsBalance, totalCreditsUsed, createdAt, lastActivity, processedAt, storage)

 updateCurrentUser(input): Promise<CurrentUser>Update the current user’s profile (name, slug).
 Returns the updated user.
 Slug must be 3–32 chars, start with a letter, and contain only lowercase alphanumeric characters, hyphens, and underscores.